codemanki/cloudscraper/README.md

 npm install --save request
 ```

+Support for Brotli encoded responses is enabled by default when using Node.js v10 or later.
+If you wish to enable support for older Node.js versions, you may install [brotli](https://npmjs.com/package/brotli).
+It is recommended but not required.

 Usage
 ============
 Cloudscraper uses `request-promise` by default since v3.
 You can find the migration guide [here.](docs/migration-guide.md)